versionone/VersionOne.Client.Requestor/HOWTO-Barebones-V1-Story-Editor-with-JQuery-in-JSFiddle.md

 * Preferably in a new window or tab in Chrome, create a new fiddle at [http://www.JSFiddle.net](http://www.jsFiddle.net)
-* Select 'jQuery' as a the framework on the left side.
+* Select `jQuery` as a the framework on the left side.
 * In the HTML panel on the right, type or paste this:

 ```html